Print

 • Water chestnuts are an aquatic tuber (named after their chestnut-like appearance) indigenous to Southeast Asia.
 They are very mild in flavor, but have a wonderfully refreshing crunchy-crisp texture – my family loves to add it to softer dishes like stuffing for extra texture.
 Canned water chestnuts are readily available in most conventional grocery stores – find them in the “International” aisle near other Asian ingredients.
 If you prefer not to use water chestnuts, simply omit.

-• Vegetarian or Vegan Stuffing: While naturally meatless, this make ahead stuffing recipe is easily made vegetarian or vegan with a couple of adjustments.
+• Vegetarian or vegan Stuffing: While naturally meatless, this make ahead stuffing recipe is easily made vegetarian or vegan with a couple of adjustments.
 For a vegetarian stuffing, opt for vegetable stock or broth in place of chicken/turkey broth.
-Take it a step further to make vegan stuffing by using your favorite high-quality plant butter & egg substitute in place of unsalted butter & eggs.
+Take it a step further to make vegan stuffing by using your favorite high-quality plant butter and egg substitute in place of unsalted butter and eggs.

 • Freezer Instructions: You can also freeze leftover stuffing.
 Transfer leftover stuffing to a freezer-safe container and freeze for up to 1 month.
 Thaw overnight in the refrigerator, then reheat in the microwave or oven until warmed through.